 - Strengthening -- Better muscle mass and muscle function protects your dog’s joints.
 Strengthening can be accomplished through a regular, safe exercise such as physical therapy.

-- Food & Supplements -- Many foods and supplements contain ingredients or additives that can improve your dog’s joint health.
-For example, fish oil helps decrease inflammation and glucosamine and chondroitin have regenerative properties for joints.
+- Food & Supplements -- Many foods and supplements contain ingredients or additives that can improve joint health for dogs.
+For example, fish oil helps decrease inflammation and chondroitin and glucosamine for dogs have regenerative properties for joints.
+Dasuquin for dogs is prime example of a useful joint health supplement.

-- Medications -- Nonsteroidal anti-inflammatory drugs, or NSAIDs, (such as Carprofen and Previcox) and glucocorticoids (such as Prednisone) offer relief from joint pain and inflammation.
+- Medications -- Nonsteroidal anti-inflammatory drugs, or NSAIDs, (such as Carprofen, Rimadyl, and Previcox) and glucocorticoids (such as Prednisone) offer relief from joint pain and inflammation.
 Certain analgesics or pain relievers may also be used if pain cannot be controlled with other medications.

 More on Joint Pain